QijieMo/ToolsForCDEM/README.md

 # ToolsForCDEM

-This is a toolbox of caspesa and quantum espresso analysers.
-It uses ase, findsym and prettytable
+This is toolbox of caspesa.
+It includes quantum espresso analysers.
+It uses ase, findsym and prettytable.
+It is OUTDATED